-File d by th ne Registrant ⊠ File d by a Party other than the Registrant o Che ck the appropriate box: 0 Preli minary Proxy Statement 0 Conf fidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) \boxtimes Defii nitive Proxy Statement 0 Defii nitive Additional Materials 0 Solic riting Material under §240.14a-12 INNOVIVA, INC. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payı ment o f Filing Fee (Check the appropriate box): \boxtimes No fe ee required.
-0 computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: 0 Fee p paid previously with preliminary materials.
-0 offse k box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the tting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule he date of its filing.
-(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed:
+File d by th ne Registrant ⊠ File l by a Party other than the Registrant o Che ck the appropriate box: $\boxtimes$ 0 fidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) 0 nitive Proxy Statement nitive Additional Materials 0 0 Solic riting Material under §240.14a-12 INNOVIVA, INC. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payı nent o f Filing Fee (Check the appropriate box): $\boxtimes$ No fe ee required.
+0 Fee (1) computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: 0 Fee p paid previously with preliminary materials. o Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or S and the date of its filing.
+(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party:

+(4) Date Filed: